Tazri/learn-programming-with-python/part_3/chapter_13/chapter_13.md

 =========================
 In this chapter I implemant merge sort, quick sort and counting sort.
 Here descibe those sort :

+## Divide and Conquer Strategy
+In **Divide and Conquer Strategy**, we divide a problem into subproblems.
+Ready a solution for those subproblem and solve the subproblem then **combine** the results of subproblems to solve main problems.
+Three part of divide and conquer :

+1. **Divide :** the main problem into subproblems.
+1. **Conquer :** solve the subproblems.
+1. **Combine :** combine the results of subproblems and solve the main problems.

+In other way to see those 3 part :

+1. **Divide**
+1. **Common Algorithm**
+1. **Combine**

 ## Merge Sort
+Merge sort is one kind of divide and conquer algorithm.
+Here we divide the array to many pieces and solve sort them a common algorithm then merge the results of pieces sort to sort the main problem.
+There are three part in merge sort.

+1. Divide.
+1. Merge Algorithm
+1. Combine.

+### Divide
+Here divide the array in to to many pieces.
+In that case first divide the array 2 part.
+Half and half called right half and left half.
+Then divide right and left half again and again until the array element reach only one each part.

+### Merge Algorithm
+Here developed a algorithm to merge two sorted array or list.
+It called common algorithm for merge sort.
+Here the program :

 ***Program : merge two sorted list***
 ```python